pjackson31/hello/_posts/2020-12-13-post-Alpha-Green.md

 Agent relies on on Numpy, Pandas, TensorFlow and Keras for Deep Neural Networks and algorithms.
 71 episodes of learning will be performed on an instance of each agent.
 Agent runs through 10+ strategies to explore all positions and maximize returns.

 ### Result
-Overall, the agent performed well on both seen and unseen stock data
+Overall, the agent performed well above the investment benchmark on both seen and unseen stock data.